RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #169, #170, #171, #172, #173, #174

+Spent all morning upgrading the Forever Melee system to support 5 lobbies.
+I've think I've fully done it, plus added some nice visual systems to show when a lobby is open or closed from the outside and how to join or create a lobby.
+I'm excited about the little features and it should be a lot of fun to test today.
+Then I can start working on Forever Fights.

 ## #166, #167, #168

 Took some time, but with some great help from GEB, Tubby, Cookie, and Royal I